singularityhacker/Content/singularity-hacker-book/intelligence-and-cyberspace.md

     7. AI Legal Rights
 2. Cyberspace

-In this chapter, we're going to talk about intelligent entities and virtual places.
+In this chapter, we're going to talk about intelligent agents and virtual places.

 **Soft Takeoff**